 - 11. It must be remembered that no single evaluation instrument or procedure may be used to determine whether or not a person possesses a learning disability. - 12.
 Must meet requirement A or B: - 13.
-Documentation of previous services for a Learning Disability at a college or university, or testing within the past three years as an adult including: cognitive ability, achievement levels, and possible processing deficits (i.e., auditory memory, visual-spatial, attention, etc.); or - 14.
+Documentation of testing within the past three years as an adult including: cognitive ability, achievement levels, and possible processing deficits (i.e. auditory memory, visual-spatial, attention, etc.); or - 14.
 If traditional age student (i.e. upon completion of high school planning to enter college), testing within the past three years (recent IEP acceptable with accompanying test data), showing a discrepancy between expected level of performance and actual performance level is acceptable.
 Identification of the specific learning disability the school is using to determine IEP eligibility and an indication of the student's strengths and weaknesses and accommodations used.